models-lab/worde4mde/README.md

 python -m nltk.downloader all
 ```

-Download the dataset and put it in a folder:
+Download the dataset of papers and put it in a folder:
 ```shell
 TODO
 ```